-In an effort to understand and gain empathy for the vegetarian's plight, I, a staunch anti-veggie adult who eats like a toddler, bought a sampling of the most beloved fake meats, served them up to myself, and ranked them all.
-I sampled each major "meat" and opted for the most basic options of each type; in other words, there are no complex entrees or burritos here.
+We'll admit feeling a little bad for vegans and vegetarians.
+They endure constant needling from carnivores about whether they eat bacon, whether they like real meat, and why they made such life decisions.
+But you never hear vegetarians asking carnivores whether they've tried fake meat substitutes.
+"What about vegan bacon, you like that, right?" is a question that more or less never leaves a vegetarian's mouth.
+In an effort to understand and gain empathy for the vegetarian's plight, we bought a sampling of the most beloved fake meats, served them up for ourselves, and ranked them all.
+We sampled each major "meat" and opted for the most basic options of each type; in other words, there are no complex entrees or burritos here.
 This is how they stacked up.

 If you're a hot dog snob, these guys probably won't gonna do it for you.
 We found that almost every brand of veggie hot dog shares the same taste, but it's good to know that Lightlife recently removed carrageenan from their dogs, resulting in a much healthier, plant-based option.

 These plant-based numbers lack the necessary flavor to really make a sandwich sing, let alone be a tasty snack on their own.

 These vegan slices have the look, feel, and some of the flavor of America's favorite deli-meat punchline, though there's an overarching blandness that hurts this curiosity in the end.
 Where is the salt, the deep savoriness, the kind-of-gross-yet-appealing qualities?